B-spline Parameterized Joint Optimization of Reconstruction and K-space Trajectories (BJORK) for Accelerated 2D MRI: Acknowledgment

 \subsubsection{Multi-level optimization}

 \fref{evo} shows the evolution of sampling patterns using our proposed multi-level optimization.
 Different widths of the B-spline kernels introduce different levels of improvement as the acquisition is optimized.
 Also shown are the results of multi-level optimization and a nonparametric trajectory as used early versions of the PILOT paper \cite[versions 1-3]{pilot}.
-Directly optimizing sampling points seems only to introduce a small perturbation to the initialization.
+Directly optimizing sampling points seems only to introduce a small perturbation to the initialization. \blue{ \fref{loss_curve} in the Appendix shows the training losses: the reconstruction loss $\ell(\cdot, \cdot)$, the penalty on maximum gradient strength, and the penalty on maximum slew rate. } \blue{Transitions between different B-spline kernel widths led to a stepped training loss descent pattern.}